CryptoSoc/cryptosoc.github.io/_tutorials/pytorch-basics.md

 fit random data by minimizing the Euclidean distance between the network output and the true output.

-**NOTE:** These examples have been updated for PyTorch 0.4 and verified for PyTorch 1.0.
-PyTorch 0.4 made several major changes to the core PyTorch API.
-Most notably, prior to 0.4 Tensors had to be wrapped in Variable objects to use autograd; this functionality has now been added directly to Tensors, and Variables are now deprecated.

 ### Table of Contents
 - <a href='#warm-up-numpy'>Warm-up: numpy</a>
 - <a href='#pytorch-tensors'>PyTorch: Tensors</a>
 - <a href='#pytorch-autograd'>PyTorch: Autograd</a>
 - <a href='#pytorch-defining-new-autograd-functions'>PyTorch: Defining new autograd functions</a>
-- <a href='#tensorflow-static-graphs'>TensorFlow: Static Graphs</a>
 - <a href='#pytorch-nn'>PyTorch: nn</a>
 - <a href='#pytorch-optim'>PyTorch: optim</a>
 - <a href='#pytorch-custom-nn-modules'>PyTorch: Custom nn Modules</a>